Assistant Professor, Faculty of Medicine & Health Sciences

-After graduating in 1995 with a degree in Social and Cultural Studies from University of Nottingham I began my career working with children in care and then moved onto working with the homeless, particularly women and children.
+After graduating in 1995 with a degree in Social and Cultural Studies from the University of Nottingham I began my career working with looked after children and then moved onto working with the homeless, particularly women and children.
 Following this I worked within a public heath project supporting teenage parents and pregnant young women.
-Through this work I developed a strong interest in healthcare and decided to embark on a Postgraduate Diploma in Nursing which I completed in 2007.
+Through this work I developed a passion for healthcare and health promotion and decided to embark on a Postgraduate Diploma in Nursing which I completed in 2007.
 On qualification I worked on an elderly rehabilitation ward for a year and then moved onto an emergency admissions ward where I worked for 7 years as a staff nurse and deputy sister.
-I mentored many students during this time and realised that I loved teaching and so applied for a secondment at the university teaching clinical skills on a part time basis.
-After a short time working as a deputy sister within emergency oncology and haematology admissions, I secured a permanent job share post as a teaching associate in the School of Health Sciences in February 2016.
+Working with students during this time I realised that I loved teaching and secured a permanent post as a Teaching Associate in the School of Health Sciences in February 2016, receiving promotion to Assistant Professor in 2020.
+I am currently module leader for a year one clinical learning module and Deputy Lead for Safeguarding.

 I have a strong clinical background within medical nursing, caring for patients with a range of both physical and mental health conditions.
 I have an interest in the unique skills required of acute nurses and in emotional resilience.
-For my MSC in Nursing I completed a piece of primary research around care of people with dementia in acute environments which was published in the Nursing Times in 2016.
+My public sector experience also equipped me with extensive public heath and heath promotion skills and knowledge.
+For my Masters in Nursing I completed primary research around care of people with dementia in acute environments and I am currently studying for my doctorate investigating the continued low number of men entering the nursing profession.
+I have an interest in nursing workforce issues and have acted as an advisor to NHS England around recruitment challenges.

 Nottingham, NG7 2HA